The $K^{\aleph_0}$ Game: Vertex Colouring: Introduction

 In contrast to the fertility of the study of finite combinatorial games, infinite combinatorial games have thus far proved barren ground, in that the strong games are too hard to analyse and the Maker-Breaker games are too easy.
 Let us consider first the strong $H$-building game, but now played on an infinite complete graph.
 Since there are now infinitely many edges on the board to choose from these edges need not be exhausted in the course of the game, and there is no guarantee that the players will ever even claim all edges of a finite complete subgraph $K^n$ between them.
 Thus Ramsey's Theorem is no longer applicable.
 Play could continue forever without either player ever winning!

 So even though we can still use a strategy-stealing argument to rule out the existence of a winning strategy for the second player, it is possible that he has a strategy to force a draw.
 Although it might seem implausible that this could really happen, in fact for the analogous games played on 5-regular hypergraphs rather than graphs cases are known in which the second player can force a draw.
-Such an example was constructed by Hefetz, Kusch, Narins, Pokrovskiy, Requil\'{e} and Sarid in~\cite{HKNPCS18}.
+Such an example was constructed by Hefetz, Kusch, Narins, Pokrovskiy, Requil\'{e} and Sarid in~\cite{HKNPRS17}.

-In fact, it is folklore that the existence of a winning strategy for the first player in the infinite strong $H$-building game is equivalent to the existence of a finite upper bound on the number of moves the first player needs to win in the finite strong $H$-building games, a straightforward proof by a compactness argument can be found in~\cite[Proposition 4]{L08}, and we saw above that such problems currently seem intractable.
+In fact, it is folklore that the existence of a winning strategy for the first player in the infinite strong $H$-building game is equivalent to the existence of a finite upper bound on the number of moves the first player needs to win in the finite strong $H$-building games, a straightforward proof by a compactness argument can be found in (Leader~\cite{L08}*{Proposition 4}), and we saw above that such problems currently seem intractable.

 Then again, the Maker-Breaker $H$-building game is trivial; the winning strategies for the finite variants also work in the infinite variant.
-However, Joshua Erde recently noticed that there are interesting Maker-Breaker $H$-building games on infinite graphs; one just has to take $H$ itself to be infinite.
+However, Erde recently noticed that there are interesting Maker-Breaker $H$-building games on infinite graphs; one just has to take $H$ itself to be infinite~\cite{E19}.

 We believe that the investigation of such infinite Maker-Breaker games will prove very fruitful.
-In this paper we begin that investigation by considering a few simple variants on the $\Kalephzero$-building game.
-We will present a winning strategy for Maker in the vanilla version of the game in Section~\ref{subsection_TheOriginalKOmegaGame}.
+In this paper we begin that investigation by considering a few simple variants on the $\Kalephzero$-game.
+We will present a winning strategy for Maker in the basic version of the game in \Cref{section_TheOriginalKOmegaGame}.

 A natural variation arises if we colour the vertices of the board beforehand and demand that Maker respects this colouring in such a way that her $\Kalephzero$ again contains infinitely many vertices of every colour.